ShihaoShao-GH/SuperGlobal/README.md

 Leveraging global features only, our series of methods contribute to state-of-the-art performance in ROxford (+1M), RParis (+1M), and GLD test set with orders-of-magnitude speedup.

+## News

+9/14/2023 Evaluation code on 1M is released!

 ## Demo

 ![image](https://github.com/ShihaoShao-GH/SuperGlobal/blob/main/demo.gif)

 ## Results Reproduce

 1) Download Revisited Oxford & Paris from https://github.com/filipradenovic/revisitop, and